nochinator/Dynamic-live-architecture/README.md

 - **Research:** Explore our research areas, detailed in the announcement in discussions.
 - **Bug Finding:** Testing the system and finding bugs, especially on beta releases, is invaluable.
 If you find one, please create a new issue.
 - **Coding:** Contribute by writing code.
 You can find an issue to work on or check milestones and contribute to the next one.

+If you would like to work on code then please use an existing code space or, if there are no current code spaces, open a new code space on the alpha branch.